zsteinkamp/m4l-Modulation-Math/README.md

 The scale and shift knobs operate on the output signal, in that order.

 The invert toggle (Ø) will flip the output signal, so 0 becomes 1, and 1 becomes 0.

+To handle values greater than 1 or less than 0, you can use the Clip / Fold / Wrap option.

+* ** Clip ** - Result values less than 0 are 0.
+Result values greater than 1 are 1.
+* ** Fold ** - Result values fold back at the 0 and 1 boundaries, so 1.1 becomes 0.9.
+* ** Wrap ** - Result values wrap around, so 1.1 becomes 0.1.

 ## Attention to Detail